Swan maiden: Balkans: Vilas and Samovilas

 Similar characters to the Swan Maiden are attested in Greek and Balkanic traditions.
 These figures are known in South Slavic areas (namely, Slovenian, Slovak, Serbian and Croatian) as víla, in Bulgarian as samodiva and in Macedonian as samovila - all of them described as beautiful, otherworldly maidens who dance in groups in the forests.
-In South Slavic folklore, these female beings can be forced to marry mortal men if they are able to secure a maiden's clothes, wings or accessories, which grants their magical powers.
-After the marriage, the fairy maiden either regains or discovers the stolen belonging, wears it and departs, leaving her human family behind.
+In South Slavic folklore, these female beings can be forced to marry mortal men if they can secure a maiden's clothes, wings, or accessories, which grants their magical powers.
+After the marriage, the fairy maiden either regains or discovers the stolen belonging, wears it, and departs, leaving her human family behind.

-Romanian folklorist Marcu Beza noted that a story about a shepherd stealing a fairy maiden's clothes, marrying her and she later asking for them back "spread all over the Balkans", barring minor differences: the shepherd is described as a skilled flute player, and the garments are replaced by a kerchief, a veil, or a scarf.
+Romanian folklorist Marcu Beza noted that a story about a shepherd stealing a fairy maiden's clothes, marrying her, and she later asking for them back "spread all over the Balkans", barring minor differences: the shepherd is described as a skilled flute player, and a kerchief, a veil, or a scarf replaces the garments.

 Commenting on a South Slavic tale collected by Friedrich Salomo Krauss, Walter Puchner noted the motif of the theft of the Vila (Neraida, in Greece)'s clothes occurred all over the Balkans.

 Scholarship draws attention to the fact that the Balkanic vilas are associated with the colour white, either in her clothes or in her physical appearance.
 Likewise, British classicist H. J. Rose compared the Vila, who wears white garments, to the Greek neraidas: they are described as ἁσπροφὀραις ("bearing white clothes"), an inversion of the usual naked depiction of Greek nymphs of old.

 Scholars on the cultural history of the Balkan region have argued that these fairy- or nymph-like characters (Vilas, Samovilas, Samodivas, and Nereids) "in many respects" mirror similar figures of Graeco-Thracian origin, and possibly originate from the belief in female nature spirits.
 (Note: Éva Pócs treats them as remnants of ancient fairy cults of Southern Europe.)